14. Example 11 – Date Conversion and Validation

 // date formatting

-SimpleDateFormat dateFormatter = new SimpleDateFormat("dd/MM/yyyy");
+SimpleDateFormat formateurDate = new SimpleDateFormat("dd/MM/yyyy");

 if (getFieldErrors().get("date1") == null) {

-// Check date validity
+// check validity date

 try {

-DateFormatter.parse(((FormDateModel) getModel()).getDate1());
+formateurDate.parse(((FormDateModel) getModel()).getDate1());

 } catch (Exception e) {